keboola/docker-bundle/HOWTO.md

 ## Architecture

-The [docker-demo repository on GitHub](https://github.com/keboola/docker-demo) contains the docker image definition.
-This prepares the docker environment including the application itself [docker-demo-bundle Application](https://github.com/keboola/docker-demo-bundle).
+The [docker-demo repository on GitHub](https://github.com/keboola/docker-demo) contains the docker image application, create a new tag in the application and update the docker image definition in **Dockerfile**. definition.
+This prepares the docker environment including the application itself.
+Both - the docker image definition and the app itself are in a single repository, but you may choose to work with two separate repositories, one for the image definition and one for the application itself.
 A hook from Dockerhub builds the docker image automatically on every commit.
 The docker image refers to a specific version of the application.
-To release a new version of the application, create a new tag in the application and update the docker image definition in **Dockerfile**.
+To release a new version of the

 The demo application itself represented by a single script `/src/script.php`.
 Which is a PHP script, that performs the actual logic of the Docker image.